i2group/analyze/documentation/java-api/Configuring-the-audit-logging-to-CSV-example-project.md

          Safari/537.36",
         "DataStores: [InfoStore], Expression: brown, Filters: []"

-    The supplied version of `CSVAudit.properties` specifies the `wlp\usr\servers\opal-server\logs\opal-services-is` directory as the target for audit CSV files.
+    The supplied version of `CSVAudit.properties` specifies the `wlp\usr\servers\opal-server\logs\opal-services` directory as the target for audit CSV files.
 The files are named `auditn.csv`, where n is an integer that increments with each new file.

 7. Debug the `opal-audit-csv-example` project by using Eclipse and your deployment of i2 Analyze.
 For more information about debugging the example, see [Debugging Developer Essentials in Eclipse](Debugging-Developer-Essentials.md).